 Within enterprise organizations, new Centers of Excellence (COE) have formed as a result of the fast-growing use of robotic process automation (RPA).
 Within the COE you will find stakeholders in business and IT working together to identify and automate all sorts of repetitive processes.
 Centers of excellence that start with RPA are increasingly finding themselves also responsible for planning and executing AI innovations for other teams and departments.
 In their efforts to identify internal automation opportunities, they are also finding that many of the processes involve unstructured content, which could be part of onboarding a customer, a lending approval process, or attached to a finance related process like invoicing.

-This evolution and how the technology is consumed within automation tools like RPA has led to what ABBYY calls Content IQ.
+This evolution and how the technology is consumed within automation tools like RPA has led to what ABBYY calls intelligent document processing (IDP).

-Content IQ is a class of technologies that helps the digital workforce understand and create meaning from enterprise content.
+Intelligent document processing (IDP) is a class of technologies that helps the digital workforce understand and create meaning from enterprise content.
 It brings together OCR, machine learning and other AI technology to create structured information from unstructured content.
-Content IQ enables organizations to apply intelligence to their content and connect it to a wide-range of business processes.
-In addition to easily connecting to a process, it adapts to the many variations of a document making it a powerful tool for the digital workforce.
+IDP enables organizations to apply intelligence to their content and connect it to a wide-range of business processes.
+In addition to easily connecting to a process, it adapts to the many variations of a document, making it a powerful tool for the digital workforce.

-With the new digital workforce, the ability to quickly consume and use Content IQ technologies empowers a broader set of users in the enterprise to automate more.
-To do so, the class of technologies are delivered as Content IQ skills that are the driving force behind fast, intelligent, and extensible technology.
-A skill represents best-of-breed AI technologies from ABBYY that can be quickly consumed as a service and carry out a task like reading a document, routing a document, extracting data, or any other task related to understanding and processing content.
+With the new digital workforce, the ability to quickly consume and use IDP technologies empowers a broader set of users in the enterprise to automate more.
+To do so, the class of technologies are delivered as skills that are the driving force behind fast, intelligent, and extensible technology.
+A Vantage skill represents best-of-breed AI technologies from ABBYY that can be quickly consumed as a service and carry out a task like reading a document, routing a document, extracting data, or any other task related to understanding and processing content.